 An agent AI tries to do things in the real world.
 That may involve gathering information, building mental models, forming intentions based on desires or goals, reasoning and making plans, and taking action.
 Agency is what makes AI scary, for most people who do find it scary.
-For many people who don’t find AI scary, it is because they believe it is impossible for machines to try to do things, to have desires or intentions.
+For many people who don’t find AI scary, it is because they believe it is impossible for machines to try to do things, or to have desires or intentions.

 People who are sure AI is a not a threat usually have groundless metaphysical certainty that machines can’t have real intentions.
-Our own actions apparently flow from intentions, which flow from desires, which flow from subjective experiences that we like or dislike.
-Lacking such awareness, an AI is like an avalanche, not like an enemy: potentially dangerous, but usually comprehensible and controllable to an adequate extent.
+Our own actions apparently flow from intentions, which flow from desires, which flow from subjective experiences which we like or dislike.
+Lacking subjective awareness, an AI is like an avalanche, not like an enemy: potentially dangerous, but usually comprehensible and controllable to an adequate extent.
 Contrariwise, people who worry that AI is a short-term threat often have a groundless certainty that making machines with intentions is easy.